 Once you allow it to access your contacts, you can chat with anyone in your phone book who has also installed the app.

-- Group Chats (Up to 1024 Participants)
+- Group chats (up to 1024 participants)

 - End-to-End Encryption

-- Limited Broadcast Lists (up to 256 contacts)
+- Limited broadcast lists (up to 256 contacts)

-- Web/Desktop Access via QR Code Login
+- Web/Desktop access via QR Code

-- Can’t handle high-volume client communication.
+- Cannot handle high-volume messaging

 What is WhatsApp Business?